fbpx

-Though-out this pandemic, technology has become an even more integral part of all our lives, especially in regions which have experienced extended lockdowns.
-For our teens, online schooling, socialising and entertainment have heavily relied on their ability to connect online.
-And while this has been a wonderful thing, it has also come with its challenges.
-I am currently speaking to a lot of parents and educators who are concerned about “tech overloaded teens”.
-These are teenagers who are struggling with higher than normal levels of disturbed sleep, poor mental health, increased online bullying and online risk taking.
+Though-out the last few years technology has become an even more integral part of all our lives.
+For our teens, their online schooling, socialising and entertainment all very much revolve around tech.
+No wonder I am currently speaking to a lot of parents and educators who are concerned about “tech overloaded teens”.
+These are teenagers who are always “plugged in”, and are struggling with (amongst other things) loneliness, disturbed sleep, poor coping mechanisms (like self-harm) and/or poor concentration.

 Thought 1.
 Work on buy-in